Andriy-Kulak/availTimes/steps.md

 - Book a time with a Thinkful advisor
 - See a list of currently booked times

-* proptypes
-* ensure datestring is set up correctly
-* error testing on front end and backend
+* add testing on front end
-* add .env